Sabalenka Downs Rybakina To Reach WTA Finals Semis - UrduPoint

 She used a pair of ferocious forehands to break Rybakina in the fourth game.

-Swiatek, 2-0 in group play, faced Tunisian Ons Jabeur later in her last group match, but was already assured of a semi-final berth.

-A win by Jabeur would see the Tunisian win the group and Swiatek advance as runner-up.
+World number two Swiatek then downed sixth-seeded Ons Jabeur 6-1, 6-2 in just 67 minutes to finish top of her group with a perfect 3-0 record.

-US Open champion Gauff, who closed out group play with a 5-7, 7-6 (7/4), 6-3 victory over Wimbledon winner Marketa Vondrousova in another rain disrupted match, could still advance with a Swiatek win over Jabeur.
+US Open champion Coco Gauff closed out group play with a 5-7, 7-6 (7/4), 6-3 victory over Wimbledon winner Marketa Vondrousova and advanced to the semi-finals -- her place secured after Swiatek's win.

-In windy conditions, Vondrousova won 12 of the first 13 points and broke twice for a 3-0 lead before Gauff rallied to 3-3.

-They traded breaks over the next four games to 5-5 before rain halted the match.
-When they resumed, Gauff surrendered a break on a double fault before her Czech rival sealed the first set with an overhead smash.
+Gauff will face fellow American Pegula in the semi-finals, but it's the clash between Sabalenka and Swiatek that will be in the spotlight.

+If Sabalenka wins, she will finish the year ranked number one in the world, but if Swiatek triumphs she could regain the top spot if she goes on to win the title.